If you’ve got a reason to celebrate coming up – from birthdays to bridal showers, anniversaries, and beyond – I’ve got just the theme for you!

 4. BALLOON GARLAND

-- Inflate LOTS of 5″ and 12″ balloons.
-The garland pictured on this fireplace has approximately 25 large balloons and 20 small ones and is a “medium fullness” garland.
-There are 2 types of pumps that will make this process a zillion times easier: an electric balloon inflator (for the larger balloons) a hand balloon pump (for the 5″ balloons).
+Inflate LOTS of 5″ and 12″ balloons.
+The garland pictured on this fireplace has approximately 25 large balloons and 20 small ones.
+It is a “medium fullness” garland.
+2 types of pumps will make this process a zillion times easier: an electric balloon inflator (for the larger balloons) a hand balloon pump (for the 5″ balloons).
 Both are very inexpensive and SO worth it for the sake of your time AND your lungs! ;)

 • • • • •